 Down Dog – A Yoga app perfect for those that get bored easily, Down Dog mixes up a configuration of thousands of sessions so you don’t have to do the same routine twice.
-The ‘Yoga For Beginners’ version is suitable for those with zero experience as you are lead through each simple pose by a calming voice and music you can choose yourself.
-What’s more – it’s completely free for all students and teachers until July 2021!
+The ‘Yoga For Beginners’ version is suitable for those with zero experience as you are lead through each simple pose by a calming voice and music you can choose yourself (including acoustic and nature sounds).
 Chair Yoga and Meditation sessions also available within the app.

 Use What You Have – Remember celebrity workout videos, the Thighmaster, Dance Mat and Ab Roller?
 Time to have a clear out of your attic/shed/garage and dig out forgotten technology and toys and have a good laugh using them.
 Dust off the Wii, pull out childhood toys like pogo sticks and nunchucks and see if you’ve still got the skills; they’re still just as effective at getting you moving!

 Skipping – Not just for boxers and small children, skipping with a rope burns major calories as well as improving bone density, co-ordination and breathing efficiency.
-It’s completely portable, has lower risk of knee damage than running and is almost free (contact Health Connections to get your hands on a skipping rope during lockdown).
+It’s completely portable, has lower risk of knee damage than running and is almost free (you may be able to borrow one for free from your local gym).
 You can learn the boxer speed skip and some fun tricks to keep you occupied for hours or set challenges against your friends and family.

-Beach Clean – The Clean Earth Trust are lending out (sanitised) litter picking kits during lockdown as part of their ‘Pick It Up Guernsey’ initiative, in order to facilitate everyone to do their bit for the environment during their daily 2hrs out and about.
+Beach Clean – The Clean Earth Trust lend out (sanitised) litter picking kits as part of their ‘Pick It Up Guernsey’ initiative, in order to facilitate everyone to do their bit for the environment during their daily 2hrs out and about.
 It’s the perfect opportunity to help local flora and fauna by tidying up your usual walking route, and teach young ones about environmental responsibility whilst getting fresh air and some exercise.

 Sea Swimming – If you’re brave enough, an icy winter dip is scientifically proven to be immensely beneficial for your physical and mental wellbeing.
 Island life provides us with the privilege of saltwater access all year round and 30 Bays in 30 Days has a useful map to help you choose your next local swim spot.
 You can also download one of many free swimming apps to keep motivated such as MySwim Pro or GoSwim.
 If you’re new to cold water swimming, Vivida Lifestyle has a handy article of top tips to ease you in.